Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

 “Those who use it frequently to numb themselves or keep from caring about the things causing them stress also often report feeling like they are addicted to cannabis,” Peace says.

-When using marijuana, you’ll also need to consider the laws in your state.
-Marijuana is only currently legal for recreational use in 11 states as well as the District of Columbia.
-Many other states allow use of medical marijuana, but only in certain forms.
+When using cannabis, you’ll also need to consider the laws in your state.
+Cannabis is only currently legal for recreational use in 11 states as well as the District of Columbia.
+Many other states allow use of medical cannabis, but only in certain forms.

-If marijuana isn’t legal in your state, you may face legal consequences, even if you’re using it to treat a medical condition, such as anxiety.
+If cannabis isn’t legal in your state, you may face legal consequences, even if you’re using it to treat a medical condition, such as anxiety.

-If you’re curious about trying marijuana for anxiety, there are a few things you can do to reduce your risk for it worsening your anxiety symptoms.
+If you’re curious about trying cannabis for anxiety, there are a few things you can do to reduce your risk for it worsening your anxiety symptoms.

 Consider these tips: